 Measures to reduce inequalities in health

-Health inequalities have been highlighted, in particular between urban and rural populations of Belize and between ethnicities across the country.
+Health inequalities have been highlighted, between urban and rural populations of Belize and between ethnicities across the country.
 Reducing these inequalities is being addressed via a range of interventions such as the improved imaging equipment, expansion of the national health insurance scheme, as well as increased health workers and facilities.
 Although improvements are being made at the regional level, it is recognized that further input is required at the community level.
 Specialty services at these hospitals are provided through unsustained efforts done by the regional hospitals.
 At the regional level, expansion of clinical laboratory services has continued.
-Important interventions are being implemented in the areas of surveillance, diagnosis and treatment to address HIV, tuberculosis, and malaria.
+Important interventions are being implemented in the areas of surveillance, diagnosis, and treatment to address HIV, tuberculosis, and malaria.